en9apr/sphinx/nonlinear_convection.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * The first order backward differencing scheme in space creates false diffusion.
-* If the spatial step is reduced, the error reduces - compare Figure 1 and Figure 2
+* If tmax is increased shocks can occur - these are numerical errors - see Figure 2

 Why does the wave shift to the right?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* The square wave is being convected by the constant linear wave speed `c`
+* The square wave is being convected non-linearly
-* For :math:`c > 0` profiles shift to the right by :math:`c \Delta t` - see Figure 2
+* The amount of convection is greatest where u is greatest - see Figure 1